Session MCP Server

 session_id | string | ✓ | Webfuse Session ID |

-text | string | ✓ | Text to select by matching its content.
+text | string | ✓ | Exact text string to find and highlight within the target element.
 Pass an empty string to clear any existing selection. |

 options.occurrence | number | Which occurrence to select when the text appears more than once in the element.
-0 selects the first match (default: 0). | |
+1 selects the first match (1-based index, default: 1). | |

 options.moveMouse | boolean | Move the virtual mouse pointer to the target center before selecting.
 When false, the action is sent directly without moving the pointer (default: true). | |